You’ve been going along for about a week or so on the ketogenic diet and things are amazing!

 - muscle cramps

-If you become lightheaded, or experience cramps, you are most likely dehydrated and lacking in electrolytes.
+If you become lightheaded, or experience cramps, you are most likely dehydrated and/or lacking in electrolytes.

 The keto diet acts as a diuretic.
 So if you aren’t drinking the amount of water that your body needs you will most likely become dehydrated.

 It’s crazy to me to think that most people are carrying drinks around with them all the time now, and yet we are a pretty chronically dehydrated lot.

 Mostly because people aren’t drinking water.
 They’re drinking all kinds of other things.

 There are 2 ways to correct an electrolyte imbalance: